 Travel Tips for Belfast, UK

-Now that you know the best places to go in Belfast, we have a few tips to help you plan the rest of your trip.
+Now that you are well on the way to planning your 3-day Belfast Travel Itinerary, we have a few tips to help you prepare for the trip!

 How To Get to Belfast

 Belfast can be reached by plane, train, boat, bus or car.
-How you get to Belfast will depend on where you are coming from.
+How you get to Belfast will likely depend on where you are coming from!

 Plane to Belfast